Microsoft SQL Server Integration

 Alternatively, you can simply open the file in Row64 Studio.

-On Windows, Task Scheduler is the production-proven tool for establishing continuous updates.
+On Windows, Task Scheduler is the production-proven tool for establishing continual updates.
 Here's a simple example on how to set it up:

 You simply need to take the integration .py file and set up a cron job to run at your data refresh rate, which can range from every 20 seconds to every day.